clelidm/MinCompSpin_BasisSearch128/README.md

  - **To clean:** `make clean` (to use only once you're done using the code)

-## Output files and format of the returned basis:
+## Output files and format of the returned Basis:

  - **Terminal Output:** We provided, in the `OUTPUT` folder, the LOGS returned when running the`./BestBasis.out` code on the example datasets.